The White-Pink and the Long Yellow Stamens of Lindheimer's Βeeblossom

 Uses

-Specimen, borders, mass planting, rock garden, xeriscape, pots and containers
+Specimen, mass planting, in gardens, parks, squares, pots and planters

 Lindheimer's Βeeblossom (Oenothera lindheimeri) - Etymology